 There are some gifts that money can’t buy…and they fit for any special day including the days you declare special aside for the calendar.
 So what is the “perfect gift” and how much does it cost?
 In this time of so many challenges, there are a host of alternative gifts that are sure to fit your budget and heart.
 While inexpensive to give, they are ‘priceless’ in value.

 The Gift of Your Time

 Being with someone, giving them your undivided attention, is perhaps one of the most precious, priceless gifts you can offer.
-You may put together a puzzle with a child or go for a walk or visit someone in a nursing home.
+You could put a puzzle together with a child or go for a walk with a friend or visit someone in a nursing home.
 Whatever you choose, you are creating in a memory of caring and sharing.

 The Gift of Listening

 Good listeners are rare treasures.
 You have an opportunity to allow someone to tell their story and pay full attention to them.
 This means no interruptions, no chiming in with your story…only listening to theirs and asking questions for more details.
 I once heard of a man who was described as being extremely wise.
 When asked what he did what was so wise, I was told, “He listens well.”